aosoldatenkov/cpu-cooler/README.md

 This script shows CPU temperature on the display of a water cooler.

-Tested with the Rise Mode water cooler
+Tested with the Rise Mode water cooler.

 ![](images/cpu-cooler.jpg)